getWombats/Hftm_IN306_BlogService/README.md

 ![Quarkus test screenshot](images/QuarkusTests.png)

 ## API Documentation

+When the project is running, the documentation can be seen via the  Swagger UI: http://localhost:8080/q/swagger-ui/<br>
 Default Content-Type: <b>application/json</b> (consumes and produces)<br>
 For all POST, PATCH and DELETE requests you will need an access token.
 When running the project, a keycloak instance will be started automatically via devservices on port 8088.<br>